ixiam/com.ixiam.payment.redsys/README.md

 * Add a new Payment Processor (Administer / System Settings / Payment Processor)
 * Select Redsys Payment Processor as Payment Processor Type
-* Configure it with your Mechant Account Id (número de comercio) and Encription Password (clave secreta de encriptación)
+* Configure it with your Mechant Account Id (número de comercio) and Encription Password (clave secreta de encriptación),
+ * By default the test key is sq7HjrUOBfKmC576ILgskD5srU870gJ7

 ### Requirements ###